CyberTrackerConservation/aerialsurvey/README.md

 ---

 ## Features
 This system is purpose-built for fast, accurate aerial data collection.
-It combines performance-focused design with support for standardized workflows, all while operating fully offline.
+It supports an open standardized workflow and is designed to work completely offline.
 Key features include:

-### 1. Metadata Specification
+### 1. Metadata specification
-Before starting data collection, the user is prompted to enter **metadata** that is automatically attached to every observation.
+Before starting data collection, the user is prompted to enter **metadata** that is attached to every observation.
 This includes:
 * Aircraft registration
 * Pilot and observer names
 * Protocol